0x1eef/ali/README.md

 This opens the door for more than just writing to or reading from files on disk, and creates possibilities like storing a session in a database of some kind &ndash;
-for example, a JSONB column in a postgresql database would be perfect:
+for example, a JSONB column in a PostgreSQL database would be perfect:

 ```go
 package main